 3. Trademark and Logo Registration

 Registering your Brand’s logo and acquiring a trademark is one of the most important, yet often most ignored steps of running a business.
-When you begin to think of Franchising your restaurant, registering for a trademark becomes essential.
+When you begin to think of Franchise Restaurants, registering for a trademark becomes essential.

 In order to protect your Intellectual Property, Franchisor should get everything registered, in order to protect from a fraudulent Franchise party.